quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 including the Chosen Version in the Available Versions field of the Version Information; see {{vers-info}}.

-If the server does not find a compatible version (including the client's chosen version), it will perform incompatible version negotiation instead, see
+If the server does not find a compatible version (including the client's Chosen Version), it will perform incompatible version negotiation instead, see
 {{incompat-vn}}.

 Note that it is possible to have incompatible version negotiation followed by